Accounts Receivable and Revenues from Contracts with Customers

 Accounting Policies for Credit Losses

 Customers.
 We sell our commodity products to approximately 20 customers.
 A substantial majority of these customers are large, internationally recognized refiners and marketers in the case of our crude oil sales and large domestic processors and interstate pipelines with respect to our NGL and natural gas sales.
 As noted in our disclosures regarding major customers above, a significant portion of our outstanding customer accounts receivable are concentrated within a group of up to five customers at any given time.
-Due primarily to the historical market efficiencies and generally timely settlements associated with commodity sale transactions for crude oil, NGLs and natural gas, we have assessed this portfolio segment at zero risk for credit loss upon the adoption of ASU 2016–13 and for each of the three-months included in the period ended March 31, 2020.
+Due primarily to the historical market efficiencies and generally timely settlements associated with commodity sale transactions for crude oil, NGLs and natural gas, we have assessed this portfolio segment at zero risk for credit loss upon the adoption of ASU 2016–13 and for each of the nine months included in the period ended September 30, 2020.
 Historically, we have never experienced a credit loss with such customers including the periods during the 2008-2009 financial crisis and the more recent periods of significant commodity price declines.
-While we believe that the receivables that originated in March 2020 will be fully collected despite the ongoing uncertainty associated with the COVID-19 health crisis and the related global energy market disruptions, future originations of customer receivables will be assessed with a greater emphasis on current economic conditions and reasonable supportable forecasts.
+While we believe that the receivables that originated in September 2020 will be fully collected despite the ongoing uncertainty associated with the COVID-19 pandemic and the related global energy market disruptions, future originations of customer receivables will continue to be assessed with a greater emphasis on current economic conditions and reasonable supportable forecasts.

 Mutual Operators.
-As of March 31, 2020, we had mutual joint interest partner relationships with two upstream producers that also operate properties within the Eagle Ford for which we have non-operated working interests.
+As of September 30, 2020, we had mutual joint interest partner relationships with three upstream producers that also operate properties within the Eagle Ford for which we have non-operated working interests.
 Historically we have had full and timely collection experiences with these entities and we ourselves are timely with respect to our payments to them of joint venture costs.
-Upon adoption of ASU 2016–13, we had assessed this portfolio segment at zero risk for credit loss; however, in light of the potential for liquidity concerns due to current economic conditions in the near-term, we have assessed receivables originating in March 2020 with a de minimus one percent risk.
+Upon adoption of ASU 2016–13, we had assessed this portfolio segment at zero risk for credit loss; however, in light of the potential for liquidity concerns due to current economic conditions in the near-term, we have assessed receivables originating in 2020 with a five percent risk.

 Large Partners.
-As of March 31, 2020, four legal entities had working interests of 10 percent or greater in properties that we operate.
+As of September 30, 2020, four legal entities had working interests of 10 percent or greater in properties that we operate.
 These entities are primarily passive investors.
 Historically we have had full and timely collection experiences with these entities.
-Upon adoption of ASU 2016–13, we had assessed this portfolio segment at a de minimus risk of one percent for credit loss; however, in light of the potential for liquidity concerns due to current economic conditions in the near-term, we have increased the assessed receivables originating in March 2020 to a two percent risk.
+Upon adoption of ASU 2016–13, we had assessed this portfolio segment at a risk of one percent for credit loss; however, in light of the potential for liquidity concerns due to current economic conditions in the near-term, we have increased the assessed receivables originating in 2020 to a two percent risk.

 All Others.
-As of March 31, 2020, approximately thirty legal entities had working interests of less than 10 percent in properties that we operate.
+As of September 30, 2020, approximately 30 legal entities had working interests of less than 10 percent in properties that we operate.
 Historically, this is the only portfolio segment with whom we have experienced credit losses.
 Generally, this group includes passive investors and smaller producers that may not have the wherewithal or alternative sources of liquidity to settle their obligations to us in the event of individual challenges unique to smaller entities as well as adverse economic conditions in general.
-Upon adoption of ASU 2016–13, we had assessed this portfolio segment at a risk of five percent for credit loss; however, in light of the potential for liquidity concerns due to current economic conditions in the near-term, we have increased the assessed receivables originated in March 2020 to a 10 percent risk.
-As of March 31, 2020, approximately $0.1 million of accounts receivables attributable to this portfolio segment was past due, or over 60 days.
+Upon adoption of ASU 2016–13, we had assessed this portfolio segment at a risk of five percent for credit loss; however, in light of the potential for liquidity concerns due to current economic conditions in the near-term, we have increased the assessed receivables originated in 2020 to a 10 percent risk.
+As of September 30, 2020, approximately $0.2 million of accounts receivables attributable to this portfolio segment was past due, or over 60 days.

-The following table summarizes the activity in our allowance for credit losses, by portfolio segment, for the three months ended March 31, 2020:
+The following table summarizes the activity in our allowance for credit losses, by portfolio segment, for the nine months ended September 30, 2020:

 The entire disclosure for claims held for amounts due a entity, excluding financing receivables.
 Examples include, but are not limited to, trade accounts receivables, notes receivables, loans receivables.
 Includes disclosure for allowance for credit losses.